 Maine Rental Agreement

 A Maine rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Maine landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Maine landlord-tenant law governs and regulates these agreements.

 Maine Rental Agreement Types